useDraggable

 to none

-after a pointer or touch event has been initiated will not result in the user agent aborting or suppressing any default behavior for that event for as long as that pointer is active (for more details, refer to the Pointer Events Level 2 Spec).<DragOverlay>
+after a pointer or touch event has been initiated will not result in the user agent aborting or suppressing any default behavior for that event for as long as that pointer is active (for more details, refer to the Pointer Events Level 2 Spec).

 component provides a way to render a draggable overlay that is removed from the normal document flow and is positioned relative to the viewport.